-Recently, modelling and programming languages have been proposed specifically for autonomic computing systems and CAS [8, 3, 11].
-Typically, in such frameworks, a system is composed of a set of independent components where a component is a process equipped with a set of attributes describing features of the component.
-A classical example of attribute is the component location.
 An additional environment is often used for the specification of common or global features.
 The attributes of a component can be updated during its execution so that the association between attribute names and attribute values is mantained in the dynamic store of the component.
 Attributes can be used in predicates appearing in language constructs for component interaction.
 For instance a component may broadcast a message to all those components satisfying a given predicate; similarly a component may wait for a message from any of those components satisfying a given predicate.

 In the present paper, we propose an extension of the FlyFast front-end modelling language for dealing with components and predicate-based interaction.
-The extension has been inspired by CARMA [3]; components are expressed as pairs process-store and actions are predicate based multi-cast output and input primitives3.
+The extension has been inspired by Carma [3].
+Components are expressed as pairs process-store; actions are predicate based multi-cast output and input primitives3.
 Associated to each action there is also an (atomic) probabilistic store-update.
-For instance, assuming components have an attribute named loc which takes values in the set of points of a space type, the following action models a multi-cast via channel α to all components in the same location as the sender making it change location randomly: $\alpha^[loc = my.loc]\langle\rangle\{loc \leftarrow randomLoc(loc)\}$, where randomLoc is assumed to be a random generator of points in the space-multi-cast interaction is denoted using the notation, as in CARMA.
-The computational model is again clock-synchronous, at the component level.
+For instance, assume components have an attribute named loc which takes values in the set of points of a space type.
+The following action models a multi-cast via channel α to all components in the same location as the sender, making it change location randomly: $\alpha^[loc = my.loc]\langle\rangle\{loc \leftarrow randomLoc(loc)\}$.
+Here randomLoc is assumed to be a random generator of points in the space4.
+The computational model is clock-synchronous as well, but at the component level.
 In addition, each component is equipped with a local outbox.
-The effect of an output action $\alpha^[\pi_r]\langle\rangle\sigma$ is to deliver output label $\alpha\langle\rangle$ to the local outbox, together with the predicate π_r , which receiver components will be required to satisfy, as well as the current store γ of the component executing the action; the current store is updated according to update σ .
+The effect of an output action $\alpha^[\pi_r]\langle \rangle \sigma$ is to deliver output label $\alpha \langle \rangle$ to the local outbox, together with the predicate π_r , which receiver components will be required to satisfy, as well as the current store γ of the component executing the action; the current store is updated according to update σ .
 Note that output actions are non-blocking and that successive output actions of the same component rewrite its outbox.
-An input action $\alpha^[\pi_s]()\sigma$ by a component will be executed with a probability which is proportional to the fraction of all those components whose outboxes currently contain the label $\alpha \langle \rangle$, a predicate π_r which is satisfied by the component, and a store γ which satisfies in turn predicate π_s .
+An input action $\alpha^[\pi_s](\sigma)$ by a component will be executed with a probability which is proportional to the fraction of all those components whose outboxes currently contain the label $\alpha(\)$, a predicate π_r which is satisfied by the component, and a store γ which satisfies in turn predicate π_s .
 If such a fraction is zero, then the input action will not take place (input is blocking), otherwise the action takes place, the store of the component is updated via σ , and its outbox cleared.
-Thus, as in the original FlyFast language, component interaction is probabilistic but now the fraction of the components satisfying the relevant predicates plays a role in the computation of transition probabilities.
+Thus, as in the original FlyFast language, component interaction is probabilistic, but now the fraction of the components satisfying the relevant predicates plays a role in the computation of transition probabilities.
 We provide the formal probabilistic semantics of the extended language and a translation to the original FlyFast language which makes the model-checker support the extended language.
 The translation is proved correct.